 There are two basic types of epilepsy surgery.
 One method involves removing the portion of the brain that is causing the seizures.
 The other type involves disconnecting or interrupting the nerve pathways that spread the seizure impulses.

-The neurosurgeon may place a thin, flexible grid on the brain to monitor the brain’s electrical activity.
+The neurosurgeon may place a thin, flexible grid of electrodes on the brain to monitor the brain’s electrical activity.
 The electrodes are not painful on the brain's surface and are well tolerated.
 The patient comes back to the LTM unit for EEG monitoring.
 Our epilepsy team then closely monitors the patient in the hospital for several days, capturing seizures.
 This invasive monitoring helps the epileptologists determine the precise seizure focus.

 Calm and Comfortable

 Because tests and treatment options can seem overwhelming for children with epilepsy, our child life specialists help every step of the way.
 From medical exploration and play to emotional support, child life teaches children techniques for coping with stress and anxiety, helping them to feel calm and more confident during diagnostic tests or a hospital stay.